 - Express the internal theme through the protagonist’s feelings and actions.

 - Remind readers of the philosophical theme through changes that take place over the course of the story.

 Plot sets up events that force characters to deal with internal and external conflicts.
 Authors use those conflicts to reveal external, internal, and philosophical themes.

 The methods used to choose themes vary by author.
 For example:

 - Preconceived Theme: You can come to the writing desk prepared to expand on a preconceived theme.
 This preconception drives plot design and character development.

 - Evolving Theme: It’s okay for a writer to begin with a preconceived theme, but as the characters grow, remain open to changing your initial concepts.

 - Discovered Theme: If at the outset of a project, or deep into the effort, you haven’t yet decided on the theme, no worries.
 Complete your first draft and then read through to discover your theme.

-As you read best sellers in your chosen genre, look for the outer and inner themes.
+As you read best sellers in your chosen genre, look for the external, internal, and philosophical themes.
 You’ll notice that many themes repeat.